fsi-open/1cart-sdk-php/doc/installation.md

 composer require php-http/guzzle6-adapter zendframework/zend-diactoros
 ```

-The HTTP client will need three SDK-specific parameters in order to be able to connect with the API:
+The HTTP client will need two SDK-specific parameters in order to be able to connect with the API:
 1. Your 1cart seller's API key.
 2. Your 1cart seller's API client ID.
-3. The API URI, which is provided through a public constant of the SDK client.
-Always make sure to use the class constant, because otherwise you may end up with
-responses incompatibile with the currently used client.

-Instructions on how to obtain parameters 1 and 2 can be found [here](api_keys.md).
+Instructions on how to obtain these parameters can be found [here](api_keys.md).
-Once you have these, you can create the client like this:
+Once you have them, you can create the client like this:

 ```php
 use Http\Adapter\Guzzle6\Client as GuzzleAdapter;